fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 console.log('props value is', props)
 ```

-If you use the Java-like way to combine a string with an object, you will end up with a rather uninformative log message:
+If you use the Java-like way of concatenating a string with an object, you will end up with a rather uninformative log message:

 ```js
 props value is [Object object]